Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

-{Concerning bulk measurements: \citet{wang_weak-coupling_2007} clearly established the existence of a $\sqrt{H}$ dependence of the specific heat down to fields at least as low as $\mu_0 H = 0.5$ T in OD LSCO at $x = 0.24$ ($\Tc = 20$ K).
-This ``Volovik effect" arises due to the Doppler shift of nodal quasiparticles; when pair breaking produces more nodal quasiparticles, the $\sqrt{H}$-dependence crosses over to $H$-linear for $H$ less than a field scale proportional to the normal-state scattering rate \cite{kubert_vortex_1998}.
-In the same $x = 0.24$ sample, \citet{wang_weak-coupling_2007} also show that the residual $T\to 0$ value of the Sommerfeld coefiscient, $C/T$, in a number of OD crystals of LSCO with various values of $p$ is more than half of its normal state value at $T> T_c$.
-To obtain such a large residual $C/T$ from conventional theories of pair breaking would require a normal-state scattering rate of order $\hbar \Gamma =1$ meV.
-But this same scattering rate would produce $H$-linear specific heat below approximately 4 T, which is clearly at odds with the observation of $C/T \propto \sqrt{H}$ down to 0.5 T. To reconcile these observations,\citet{wang_weak-coupling_2007} suggested that the sample is heterogenous at these dopings, with relatively clean regions that become superconducting and show $C/T \propto \sqrt{H}$, and non-superconducting regions that account for the residual specific heat.
-As outlined above, this proposal is likely broadly consistent with theoretical expectations for a $d$-wave SC with a short coherence length in the presence of randomly distributed dopant atoms.
-It is worth noting that a similarly large uncondensed fraction of quasiparticles are also present in the specific heat of OD Tl2201: by $\Tc = 30$ K, the jump in $C/T$ at \Tc is only 10$\%$ of the residual $C/T$ as $T\rightarrow 0$ \cite{wade_electronic_1994}.}
+Bulk measurements \cite{wang_weak-coupling_2007} have clearly established the existence of a $\sqrt{H}$ dependence of the specific heat (where $H$ is magnetic field strength) down to low fields in overdoped LSCO.
+They also showed that the residual, $T\to 0$, value of the Sommerfeld coefficient, $C/T$, in LSCO at several overdoped values of $p$ is more than half of its normal-state value at $T> \Tc$.
+To obtain such a large residual $C/T$ from conventional theories of pair breaking would require a normal-state scattering rate $\Gamma$ of order $\hbar \Gamma =1$ meV.
+But this same scattering rate would produce $H$-linear specific heat below approximately 4 T, which is clearly at odds with the observation of $C/T \propto \sqrt{H}$ down to 0.5 T. To reconcile these observations, it has been suggested \cite{wang_weak-coupling_2007} that LSCO is heterogenous at these dopings, with relatively clean regions that become superconducting and show $C/T \propto \sqrt{H}$, and non-superconducting regions that account for the residual specific heat.
+As outlined above, this proposal is broadly consistent with theoretical expectations for $d$-wave superconductivity with a short coherence length in the presence of randomly distributed dopant atoms.
+It is also consistent with optical and THz spectroscopy on overdoped LSCO and Ca-YBCO, which demonstrate a large fraction of uncondensed carriers in a Drude-like peak below \Tc (refs \cite{tajima_-plane_2005,uykur_-plane_2011,mahmood_effect_2022}).
+It is worth noting that a similarly large uncondensed fraction of quasiparticles is also present in the specific heat of overdoped Tl2201: by $\Tc = 30$ K, the jump in $C/T$ at \Tc is only 10$\%$ of the residual $C/T$ as $T\rightarrow 0$ (ref. \cite{wade_electronic_1994}).

-Further bulk evidence of strongly electronically inhomogeneous states produced by alloy disorder in LSCO is discussed in Refs. \cite{tranquadagrains} and \cite{tranquadastripepercolation}.
+Further evidence suggesting that pairbreaking in an effective-medium approximation fails to account for the suppression of \Tc at the edge of the dome comes from irradiation studies on LSCO (ref. \cite{mahmood_effect_2022}) and YBCO (ref. \cite{rullier-albenque_influence_2003}).
+There is also bulk evidence of strongly electronically inhomogeneous states produced by alloy disorder in LSCO (refs \cite{tranquadagrains} and \cite{tranquadastripepercolation}).